sriaadhyav03/sriaadhyav03/README.md

 - 👋 Hi, I’m @sriaadhyav03
 - 👀 I’m interested in computer science, and game development
-- 🌱 I’m currently learning javascript, and httml
+- 🌱 I’m currently learning javascript, and html
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @sephorahaulic on discord
 - 😄 Pronouns: she/her